migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-05-15 Wed: Worked on /chart with Alaina, added all the data for 14 rows (from "0x" to "Perp v2".)
+Working on GMX and dydx on dune.

 2024-05-14 Tue: Summarized work for [AnotherWorld/Runes project](https://github.com/harmony-one/h/blob/main/docs/anotherworld-runes.md) and [perpetual trading](https://github.com/harmony-one/h/blob/main/docs/perpetual-trading.md).
 Tested out more features on Vertex.

 2024-05-13 Mon: Look into Dune analytics for daily users and profitable trades.